 * Deaf instructors.

-* Those who'd like to be friends with the deaf.
+* Those who would like to make friends with persons who are deaf.

-* Most importantly - Parents and family of the deaf.
+* Most importantly - Parents and family of deaf persons